Moving Abroad is Looking Better and Better to Many Americans

 Many foreigners remain indefinitely in Thailand without formalizing their stays, making regular “visa runs,” as they’re called, every few months to refresh their tourist papers.
 Of course, I don’t recommend this.
 It’s easier and safer simply not to limit your visit so that you don’t overstay your tourist visa, making Thailand another good part-time choice

-Moving to Waterford Ireland
+Moving Abroad to Waterford Ireland

 We knew not a soul in Ireland when we moved to Waterford a dozen years ago.
 Looking back now, I realize how much that slowed us down.
 It took us several years to accomplish in Ireland the things (setting up housekeeping, establishing an office, and, finally, developing a circle of local friends) that we’ve accomplished already after only a year in Panama.
 Here, our transition from outsider to local (broadly speaking; no one mistakes us for Panamanians when they see us walking down the street, of course) has been seriously fast-tracked.